High Performance Computing — HPC

 Submit a request form for HPC Education access now.

-Current HPC contacts can request access to their HPC group for a new user by emailing [email protected].
+Current high performance computing contacts can request access to their HPC group for a new user by emailing [email protected].
 This option is available to current authorized contacts only.

 Computing Resources Outside of Columbia

-CUIT's Research Computing Services team has put together a list of additional, fee-based, third-party computing and storage platforms as a resource for our research community.
+CUIT's Research Computing Services team has put together a list of additional, fee-based, third-party high performance computing and storage platforms as a resource for our research community.

 At this time, RCS does not recommend one resource over another, or provide support for these external services.